tez-capital/docs.tez.capital_content/en/getting-started/glossary.md

 A monotonically increasing counter maintained by the signing device (TezSign or Ledger) that records the highest block level and round ever signed.
 The HWM prevents a signer from ever signing a block at a level it has already signed — the primary defence against accidental double baking.

+For TezSign backup, restore, or failover workflows, TezBake can set the level per TezSign key alias with `tezbake tezsign advanced set-level <alias> <level>`.

 > **⚠️ WARNING:** Resetting or tampering with the HWM is dangerous.
 Only do so if explicitly instructed by the TezBake documentation.

 ---